spatialnetworkslab/vue-gg/docs/tutorials/transformTutorial.md

 { meanDiameter: [ some_value ] }
 ```

+The documentation for each transformation includes details about the data scope output from each transformation.
+For further details on the `summarise` transformation, refer to its [documentation](../transform/summarise.md).

 Note that because we asked for the `mean` of the `diameter` variable, only a single mean is calculated from all the diameters in the original dataset.
 There is no intuitive way of graphing this result.
 Besides, it is better presented textually than as a graph.

-What we want to do is calculate the means of each category of fruit.
+What we want to do is calculate the mean of each category of fruit.
 As such, the transformation we want is `groupBy` followed by `summarise` such that the original data is first grouped by type of fruit before the mean value is calculated for each group/category.

 This can be done by specifying an array of transformations.
 Transformations are applied in order of specification, so the `groupBy` transformation will be applied before `summarise`.